JetBrains/intellij-uncrustify/README.md

 Please note that generated Uncrustify options are not perfect and never will be.
 Generated Uncrustify configuration files can however serve as a starting point for fine-tuning.
 To generate a config file and write it to a custom location, click the gear icon next to the scheme field in `Settings | Editor | Code Style` and select `Export > Uncrustify config file`.

+## Feedback

+Please report any issues, bugs and suggestions you might have at https://youtrack.jetbrains.com/newIssue?project=IJUCF.

 ## Tests

-To run tests, you need to first pass a path to an Uncrustify executable to the tested Java process.
+To run tests, you need to first pass a path to an Uncrustify executable to the tested Java process as a system property.
-You can specify it in build.gradle by modifying the `test` task:
+You can do it in `build.gradle` by modifying the `test` task:
 ```
 test {
     systemProperty('uncrustify.executablePath', '<your path to Uncrustify executable>')